JoinCODED/WS-Dart-M8-Classes/01_classes/12_abstract_classes.md

 }
 ```

-We got the following error because Abstract classes cannot be instantiated.
+We got the following error because abstract classes cannot be instantiated.

 ```
 Abstract classes can't be instantiated.
 ```

-So whats the point if we can't use it? we can extend those classes and override their methods and variables:
+What's the point if we can't use it?
+We can extend those classes and override their methods and variables:

 ```dart
 abstract class Person {